jackocnr/intl-tel-input/README.md

 ```

 **isValidNumber**
-Validate the current number using Google's [libphonenumber](http://libphonenumber.googlecode.com) (requires the `validationScript` option to be set correctly)
+Validate the current number using Google's [libphonenumber](http://libphonenumber.googlecode.com) (requires the `validationScript` option to be set correctly).
+Expects an internationally formatted number.
+Optionally pass the argument `true` to accept national numbers as well.
 ```js
 $("#mobile-number").intlTelInput("isValidNumber");
 ```